 What is DFIR triage? (glossary)

-The shape of a good triage:
+The shape of a good triage#

-- Collect a fixed artefact set fast.
+- Collect a fixed set fast.
+KAPE

-The standard Windows triage artefact set#
+The standard Windows kit#

-| Artefact | What it answers |
+| Artefact | The question it answers |

 |---|---|

-| Amcache | Was this PE binary present?
-With what hash and when? |
+| Amcache | Was this PE present, with what hash and when? |

-| Prefetch | Did this PE binary execute, and when? |
+| Prefetch | Did it actually run, and when? |

-| Security event log (4624 / 4625 / 4648 / 4688) | Who logged on, who failed, with what credentials?
-What processes started, with what command line? |
+| Security event log (EVTX) | Who logged on, who failed, what processes started with what command line? |

-| SYSTEM hive | ShimCache (loader-touched binaries), services. |
+| SYSTEM hive | Shimcache, services, autostarts. |

-| NTUSER.DAT (per user) | UserAssist, RunMRU, RecentDocs. |
+| NTUSER.DAT | UserAssist, RunMRU, RecentDocs, shellbags. |

-| SOFTWARE hive | Auto-runs, installed software. |
+| SOFTWARE hive | Autoruns, installed software. |

-| Browser history | Initial-access vector for phishing / drive-by. |
+| Browser history | Initial-access vector for phishing or drive-by. |

-| Recent MFT | File-system creates around incident window. |
+| Recent MFT / USN | Filesystem creates around the suspected window. |

 For the full Amcache-driven triage playbook, see Hunting commodity malware with Amcache.